greggman/webgl-lint/README.md

   WebGL by default returns `null` when you call `gl.getUniformLocation` for a uniform that does not exist.
 It then silently ignores calling `gl.uniformXXX` if the location is `null`.
-This is great when you're editing a shader in that if you remove a uniform from the shader your code will keep working.
+This is great when you're editing a shader in that if you remove a uniform from the shader your code that is still setting the old uniform will keep working.

   For example if you are debugging and you go to the bottom of your fragment shader and add `gl_FragColor = vec4(1, 0, 0, 1);` all the uniforms in your